maths/moodle-qtype_stack/doc/en/CAS/Maxima.md

 ## Functions ##

 It is sometimes useful for the teacher to define *functions* as part of a STACK question.
-This would normally be done in Maxima using the notation.
+This can be done in the normal way in Maxima using the notation.

 	 f(x):=x^2;

-Because STACK uses the equals sign instead of Maxima's colon (`:`) it is much better to define functions using Maxima's `define()` command instead of :=.
-Indeed, think of := as a way to define a small Maxima program, rather than defining a mathematical function.

-     define(f(x),x^2);

-Notice this expression is un-named.
-This is fine.
+Using Maxima's `define()` command is forbidden.
 An alternative is to define `f` as an "unnamed function" using the lambda command.

 	 f:lambda([x],x^2);